usnistgov/ARIAC_docs/en/latest/_sources/pages/scenario.rst

   A Ni-MH cell

-During a run of the competition, teams will be required to complete a certain number of kits and or modules determined by the trial.
+During a competition run, teams will be required to complete a certain number of kits and/or modules as determined by the trial.

 A **kit** is a grouping of four EV battery cells placed onto a tray.